leouieda/agu2017-oss/README.md

 and
 [Paul Wessel](http://www.soest.hawaii.edu/wessel/)

-Invited to the "Open-Source Software in the Geosciences " session of the AGU Fall Meeting, 2017.
+Invited to the "Open-Source Software in the Geosciences" session of the AGU Fall Meeting, 2017.